-Helen also used the Holistic Management process for the development of the Queensland AgForce efforts to create an Ag Business Cycle Approach—a program that was to help producers and the industry acknowledge there is a constant drought cycle in which any ag business is in one of the following situations—drying, dry, drought, and recovery—so they could gather rainfall data and soil moisture tests and prepare.
-All the Queensland drought programs fit into this Ag Business Cycle so the producers could use this identification process to determine which of the various programs they were eligible for and what fit best for them given their personal well-being, the environment, and their business.
-It also focused on what was “normal” and what producers could do during a decent time, like putting money away and building soil carbon and building grass knowing that drought was part of the “normal” cycle.
+Helen also used the Holistic Management process for the development of the Queensland AgForce efforts to create an Ag Business Cycle Approach—a program that was to help producers and the industry acknowledge that drought is a contstant and needs to be included in the ag business cycle.
+The four components to the Ag Business Cycle are— No drought, drying, drought, and recovery— each component has government programmes etc that are appropriate for that phase of the cycle.
+In every phase producers have to consider what social, environmental and financial actions they are taking.
+The idea is that through rainfall data and soil moisture tests the producer can decide when they are drying and access the various support/ programmes available at that stage of the cycle..

-“This process was about being proactivity and being prepared for drought with their grazing plans,” says Helen.
+“This process was about being proactivity and being prepared for drought with social, environmental and financial ducks in a row, of course planned grazing was an activity they could engage in. ” says Helen.
 “When you ticked off things you could be eligible for the next phase and set benchmarks so they knew what they needed for the next phase.
+Ideally this process of continual improvement would enable producers to go into drought later and come out sooner- because they were prepared.

-Ideally this process prepared them for drought and how to get out of it sooner.”
-While the program was not put into effect, it did allow policy makers to see the potential value of such a program.
+While the program was not put into effect, we did create a Context for Agforce and make decisions towards it as we developed the policy.
+The process allowed policy makers to see the potential value of such a program.
 “It really is a shift of head space from reactionary to proactivity,” says Helen.
-“We can move past handouts and start dealing with the root cause.
-You’ve got to use the systems already in place and overlay the holistic thinking on top to make this type of change work.
-But, at least we have the process of people being accountable for the money they are receiving.”
+“We can move past handouts and build some mutual obligation in by focusing producers to deal with the root cause.
+You’ve got to use the systems and mechanisms in government that already exist and show how the new ideas can be plugged in.
+It has to be easy and irresistible.

 Helen is excited to bring Holistic Management to a wider community so that it becomes a mainstream tool.
 She is offering her Decision Design Hub as a master class for people who have had Holistic Management but came to that original training for the grazing.
-It takes six weeks to go through creating a context and learning the decision making.
+It takes 11hrs over 6 weeks to go through creating a context and learning the decision making.

 Helen is excited to provide the tools to help improve people’s quality of life and prosperity.
 “I talk about the fluctuations that happen in people’s lives before they create a context,” says Helen.
 “There are big highs and big lows.
-But, then with a holistic context those highs and lows become ripples, and there is a sense of calm, because you can make smaller adjustments and you have a reference point of monitoring to adjust course.
-The context gives you the confidence of who you are and what you want.
-We don’t get it right all the time, but we can adjust.
+But, then with a holistic context those highs and lows become ripples, and there is a sense of calm. of course, we may not get it right all the time, but with early monitoring we can tweak our actions and keep progressing and monitoring.
+Your Life context gives you the confidence of who you are and what you want.

 “It’s the small decisions that we make that give us our confidence and our self-esteem and is paramount to our wellbeing.
 That is what leads to empowerment which is a fundamental human requirement.
 We need to own our decisions.”